dukeboard/talk-app/README.md

 ### Export as HTML

 The presentation can be exported as a flat HTML file that can be embedded in any static web site.
 The only dependency to this HTML file is images included.

-# State

-*beta*, actually all functionalities are working but some fuzzy refresh problem can occur.
-A simple app resize solve it temporary.
-More to come...